subsoap/defsave/README.md

 Don't include an extension in your file names.
 Use "config" over "config.dat" for example.

+Don't name your filenames with a leading number or any character not allowed in Lua variable names.
+Use "profile_1" not "1" for example.

+By default, the contents of the saved files are not encrypted, but support for this is coming soon.

+Set verbose to true to also print any successful messages, otherwise only errors or warnings will be printed.

 ---

 If you need to backup or clear your save data you can find it in: